li-tann/li-tann.github.io/docs/code/cpp/triangle.md

 Voronoi Diagrams:

   The -v switch produces a Voronoi diagram, in files suffixed .v.node and .v.edge.
-For example, `triangle -v points' reads points.node, produces its Delaunay triangulation in points.1.node and points.1.ele, and produces its Voronoi diagram in points.1.v.node and points.1.v.edge.
+For example, 'triangle -v points' reads points.node, produces its Delaunay triangulation in points.1.node and points.1.ele, and produces its Voronoi diagram in points.1.v.node and points.1.v.edge.
 The .v.node file contains a list of all Voronoi vertices, and the .v.edge file contains a list of all Voronoi edges, some of which may be infinite rays.
 (The choice of filenames makes it easy to run the set of Voronoi vertices through Triangle, if so desired.)

   This implementation does not use exact arithmetic to compute the Voronoi vertices, and does not check whether neighboring vertices are identical.
 Be forewarned that if the Delaunay triangulation is degenerate or near-degenerate, the Voronoi diagram may have duplicate vertices or crossing edges.